Their Greatest Hits (1971–1975): Commercial performance

 There is skepticism of the album's RIAA certifications.
-The additional certifications it received in 1995 indicate it had sold eight million units since 1993, but, per Nielsen SoundScan, it sold fewer than a million copies during that period, as well as just over five (rather than 17) million copies from 1991 (when SoundScan began tracking) to 2006, and 6.4 million album-equivalent units from 1991 to February 2020 (again, far fewer than the certifications credit).
+The additional certifications it received in 1995 indicate it had sold eight million units since 1993.
+However, per Nielsen SoundScan, it sold fewer than a million copies during that period, as well as just over five (rather than 17) million copies from 1991 (when SoundScan began tracking) to 2006, and 6.4 million album-equivalent units from 1991 to February 2020.
 In 2018, Sony Music CEO Rob Stringer stated the album only sold 2.3 million units from 2006 to 2018, yet it received certifications for nine million additional units.

-When asked about the discrepancy between the certification increases and Nielsen SoundScan data, the RIAA did not provide a clear explanation but later confirmed that Warner Music had conducted a full audit of the Eagles’ sales history, recounting past shipments dating back to 1976.
-The album had already been certified 12× Platinum in 1990, indicating that it had undergone a previous audit.
-However, in 1994, Warner's reassessment retroactively added 8 million units, increasing the certification to 22× Platinum—despite SoundScan recording only about 1 million new sales during that period.
-Their Greatest Hits (1971–1975) was first certified 1× Platinum in 1976 and had already reached 12× Platinum by 1991, meaning a comprehensive audit had likely already taken place prior to being audited again in 1994.
-Nevertheless, a second large-scale reassessment occurred in 2018, adding another 9 million units, bringing the album’s certification to 38× Platinum, surpassing Thriller as the highest-certified album in U.S. history.
-In total, these two retrospective audits accounted for 17 million additional units being certified beyond documented point-of-sale figures reported by Nielsen SoundScan.
-When commenting on the situation a representative from Michael Jackson's estate noted sales audits are usually restricted to three years and said, "The notion that they can go back 10, 15, 20 or 30 years and find units that were never counted before is absurd, they reviewed these records before.
+When asked about the discrepancy between the certification increases and Nielsen SoundScan data, the RIAA did not provide a clear explanation, but later confirmed that Warner Music had conducted a full audit of the Eagles’ sales history, recounting past shipments dating back to 1976.
+The album was initially certified Platinum in 1976 and 12× Platinum in 1990, but was reassessed in 1994, which retroactively added 8 million units and increased the certification to 22× Platinum—despite SoundScan recording only about 1 million new sales during that period.
+Another reassessment took place in 2018, adding another 9 million units and increased the album’s certification to 38× Platinum, surpassing Thriller as the highest-certified album in U.S. history.
+Both the 1994 and 2018 retrospective audits included units dating before point-of-sale figures reported by Nielsen SoundScan.
+In response to the situation, a representative from Michael Jackson's estate noted sales audits are usually restricted to three years and said, "The notion that they can go back 10, 15, 20 or 30 years and find units that were never counted before is absurd, they reviewed these records before.
 Why didn't they find those uncounted records then?"

-Worldwide, the album has sold over 45 million copies as of 2020, making it the best-selling greatest hits album, and the third best-selling album, of all time.
+Worldwide, the album has sold nearly 45 million copies as of 2020, making it the best-selling greatest hits album, and the fourth best-selling album, of all time.